WCSCourses/WCS_Informatics_Guides/TrainingTeam_Guides/Course_modules_guide.md

-# Course Modules Directory Instructions for Training Team
+# Course Modules Instructions for Training Team

 ## Purpose
 This directory contains all course module files, including presentations, practical manuals, and supplementary materials essential for delivering the course content effectively.